-The advantage of this form of lawsuit financing is that it carries no risk to the plaintiff - if the lawsuit settles for less than the amount of the cash advance, or if the defendant ultimately prevails and there is no recovery at all, the plaintiff has no obligation to the lawsuit funding company beyond the plaintiff's own share of any recovery.
+The advantage of non-recourse lawsuit financing is that it carries no risk to the plaintiff.
+If the lawsuit settles for less than the amount of the cash advance, or if the defendant ultimately prevails and there is no recovery at all, the plaintiff has no obligation to the lawsuit funding company beyond the plaintiff's own share of any recovery.

 Due to concerns about creating a conflict of interest between a lawyer and a client, while a lawyer can advance the costs of litigation, a lawyer cannot lend money to a client.
-The concern is that if a client owes a lawyer money, the lawyer will have an interest in recovering that money which may be inconsistent with the best interest of the client.
+The concern is that if a client owes money to their lawyer, the lawyer will have an interest in recovering that money that may be inconsistent with the best interest of the client.

 Some clients have no choice but to obtain lawsuit financing, even at a high cost.
 Sometimes there is no other source of capital, and the client must have funds to pay medical bills, obtain health care, to pay the rent or mortgage, or even to buy food.

 When a personal injury plaintiff is in dire financial straits, it may be appropriate to obtain a lawsuit loan.
 However, it is a good idea to involve your attorney in the process of seeking financing.
 Your attorney may be able to suggest more affordable alternatives.
 If not, your attorney may be able to help you find a lawsuit funding company that will offer the best possible terms, and can review your contract with that company before you sign it, in order to protect your interests.